 Does your business have an efficient confidentiality agreement?

 Confidentiality agreements are contracts entered into between two or more parties in which it is agreed that certain types of information will remain confidential.
-Such agreements are often used when a company or individual has a secret process or a new product that it doesn’t want another company getting a hold of.
+Such agreements are often used when a company or individual has a secret process or a new product that it doesn’t want another company getting a hold of as well as between businesses and prospective purchasers of businesses in Western Australia.

 Confidentiality agreements perform several functions: